postcss/postcss/docs/architecture.md

 - *is a big player in CSS ecosystem*

     Large amount of lovely tools like `Autoprefixer`, `Stylelint`, `CSSnano` were built on PostCSS ecosystem.
-There is big chance that you already use it implicitly, just check your `node_modules` ;)
+There is big chance that you already use it implicitly, just check your `node_modules` :smiley:

 ### Workflow